Guide for applicants aged under 18

 1. Assessing your application

 You should apply as normal through the application route stated on our Course Search site.
-We will identify that you will be under 18 (or under 16) from your application form.

 Your application will only be assessed against the standard entry requirements for the programme you have applied for, regardless of your age.

-2. Risk assessment
+2. Risk assessment and offer

-This process works differently depending on how old you will be on 1 October in the year of entry:
+If you are eligible for an offer, the next step depends on how old you will be on 1 October in the year of entry:

-• If you will be under 16 on 1 October in the year of entry, we will need to carry out the risk assessment and the University Secretary must approve the outcome before we can make you an offer.
-The offer would be conditional on the completion of a parental/legal guardian consent form, alongside any other applicable conditions.
+- If you will be under the age of 16, we will need to carry out an individual age-related risk assessment.
+The University Secretary must approve the outcome of the risk assessment before we can make you an offer.

-The risk assessment may consider aspects including content and delivery of the programme, study arrangements, pastoral care, personal tutoring and accommodation.
+The completion of an age-related risk assessment is part of our risk management approach to safeguarding, to determine whether we are in a position to fulfil our duty of care to you.
+It considers aspects such as content and delivery of the programme, study arrangements, pastoral care, personal tutoring and accommodation.

-During the risk assessment, we may identify measures needed to safeguard your wellbeing, such as amendments or restrictions to module choices, choice of accommodation, provisions regarding field trips, and enhanced personal tutor contact.
+We may identify measures needed to safeguard your wellbeing, such as amendments or restrictions to module choices, choice of accommodation, provisions regarding field trips, and enhanced personal tutor contact.

-Any measures put in place as a result of the age-related risk assessment will cease to apply when you reach 18.
+Any measures put in place as a result of the risk assessment will cease to apply when you reach 18.

 3. Accepting your offer